All smartwatches are water resistant these days – but some offer excellent swim tracking features.

 For swimmers, buying Garmin is a strong choice – and the Venu 3 is the company’s most advanced smartwatch, so you’re getting an excellent all-rounder here.

 The Venu 3 is two things.
-First up, it's a sporty smartwatch with a host of fairly basic sports profiles, and for a Garmin, produces quite low-level data for running, and cycling – but also a decent array of swimming metrics.
+First up, it’s a sporty smartwatch with a host of (fairly basic) sports profiles.
+For a Garmin, produces quite low-level data for running, and cycling – it produces an excellent array of swimming metrics.

 Garmin watches have led the way here, and you’ll get the detection of strokes (backstroke, breaststroke, butterfly, and freestyle), accurate length tracking, and also the all-important SWOLF metric.